Mahesh Limaye: Career

 Post his graduation from Sir J J School of Arts, Mahesh assisted Raja Sayed, a well known cinematographer.
 He also got a chance to assist a lot of foreign cinematographers in their advertisement projects.

 Mahesh shot his first film as an independent cinematographer with director Marlon Rodrigues in 2005 named CU at 9.
-Bipin Nadkarni, a advertisement director chose Mahesh to shoot his directorial debut Uttarayan.
+Bipin Nadkarni, an advertisement director chose Mahesh to shoot his directorial debut Uttarayan.
 He shot Bipin's second film Aevdhese Aabhal as well.
-He had a long partnership with Madhur Bhandarkar with films like Traffiic Signal, Corporate, Fashion and Heroine.
+He had a long partnership with Madhur Bhandarkar with films like Traffic Signal, Corporate, Fashion and Heroine.
 He shot 3 films for Ravi Jadhav namely Natarang, Balgandharva and Balak Palak.
 Mahesh rose to fame when he shot Dabaang with Salman Khan.
 Mahesh shot some portions of Dabangg 2 and collaborated with Prabhudeva for Dabaangg 3.
 Mahesh shot Marathi features like Rege, Family Katta, Mulshi Pattern.
 He collaborated with Punit Malhotra for Gori Tere Pyaar Mein produced by Dharma Productions.The other films that he has shot include Freaky Ali, Happy Ending, Bhikari, Shentimental.

 In 2014, Mahesh debuted as a director with the Marathi feature film Yellow.
 At the 61st National Film Awards, the film won the Special Jury Award for feature films and two Special Mention awards for the child actors.
 He also directed two video shorts namely Punaragamanayacha and Aashechi Roshnai.

 He has recently worked on the Marathi feature film Sarsenapati Hambirrao Mohite.

 Mahesh is currently working on his second directorial named Jaggu ani Juliet.
 The film is produced by Punit Balan and the duo Ajay-Atul are doing the music for the film.